plasmatech8/docker-practice/04_kubernetes_techworld/README.md

 We define the exact rules for subdomains/paths and the service that it directs to.

+Ingress Controller pods:
-We also need an ingress controller pod which evaluates the routing rules and acts as an entrypoint to the cluster.
-(There are lots of 3rd party implementations):
+* We also need an ingress controller pod which evaluates the routing rules and acts as an entrypoint to the cluster
-`ingress controller > ingress > internal service > pod`
+* There are lots of 3rd party images which can be used for this pod (e.g. K8s NginX Ingress Controller)
+* Once we install an ingress controller, we are ready to create our Ingress

+***

+Ingress will allow us to:
+* Have just one external load balancer
+* Which forwards to the ingress controller pod (which determines routing rules)
+* Which is then forwarded to our internal service

 ### Helm package manager